 Our two biggest constraints are people and money.
 ASN literally saves lives and makes atheists’ lives better, but it is AAI’s single most expensive program.
 We could help more people with more cash, it is as simple as that.
 Click the button below to donate.
 If you do, you can be sure that all the money you donate will be used for ASN and nothing else.

 Finally, we need to collaborate with more organizations working in this area.
 The more we cooperate, the more we can do.
-If your organization is already active helping atheists at risk, please contact us on [email protected]
+If your organization is already actively helping atheists at risk, please contact us at:

 If you need help